fedelm8/TFG/audit-tool/README.md

 ## Overview

-**audit_tool** is a robust monitoring tool designed to safeguard sensitive files by detecting unauthorized access in real-time.
+**audit_tool** is a comprehensive and modular system auditing utility designed to analyze the security posture, configurations, and integrity of a Linux-based operating system.
+It helps system administrators, auditors, and cybersecurity professionals quickly identify potential vulnerabilities, misconfigurations, outdated packages, suspicious user activities, and more — all from one place.

 ### Why audit_tool?